Bloomberg: Global growth by paying attention to local audiences

 Having a deeper understanding of regional audiences’ interests and consumption habits has helped Bloomberg successfully grow their international audience and generate revenue along the way.

-“The ability to break things down by region—especially when cross-referenced against Parse.ly’s range of metric-users, engaged time, social referrals and interactions—is priceless.”
+“The ability to break things down by region—especially when cross-referenced against Parse.ly’s range of metrics—visitors, engaged time, social referrals and interactions—is priceless.”

 Adam Blenford, Managing Editor of Digital in Europe, Bloomberg